Oosh74/EA_Skills_Test/README.md

 - [React](https://reactjs.org/) - The front-end framework.
 - [Material-UI](https://material-ui.com/) - Library used to design the UI.
 - [VictoryChart](https://formidable.com/open-source/victory/) - Library used for data visualization.

-Tech used for stretch goals/features that were out of scope of the assigned tasks:
 - [Sequelize](https://sequelize.org/) - A promise-based ORM, used to create models for the database.
 - [Express](https://expressjs.com/) - A framework used to build APIs and servers.
 - [PostgreSQL](https://www.postgresql.org/) - A relational database management system (RDBMS).